Fallenbagel/jellyseerr/docs/using-jellyseerr/settings/general.md

 ## Application URL

-Set this to the externally-accessible URL of your Overseerr instance.
+Set this to the externally-accessible URL of your Jellyseerr instance.

 You must configure this setting in order to enable password reset and generation emails.

 ## Enable Proxy Support

-If you have Overseerr behind a reverse proxy, enable this setting to allow Overseerr to correctly register client IP addresses.
+If you have Jellyseerr behind a reverse proxy, enable this setting to allow Jellyseerr to correctly register client IP addresses.
 For details, please see the [Express Documentation](https://expressjs.com/en/guide/behind-proxies.html).

 This setting is **disabled** by default.